kaihendry/dabase.com/content/tips/archlinux/mime.md

 Bizarrely there doesn't seem to be a way to easily track down the location of `firefox-personal.desktop`.

 I have not figured a way to easily switch profiles on google-chrome-stable yet with `--user-data-dir`.
 I [asked in the Google Chrome forum](https://support.google.com/chrome/thread/115710399/how-do-i-choose-a-specific-profile-from-the-cli?hl=en).
-Perhaps I should file a bug next!
+And I have since [filed a bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1226751) via https://crbug.com

 # More info